lubianat/tiokhin2020/notes_by_lubiana.md

 I have changed the word "players" for the word "scientists" everywhere

+# Use (very) different names for different things

+`sampler` was being used to refer to scientists that finished working on a research question.
+It was not clear to me what sampler was, as it kind of sintactically mixed with "sample size."

+I've changed `samplers` to `testers`.

 # Step 1:

 ## Add tests for the functions